Penny Stock Trading 101: How to Buy Penny Stocks

 Setting clear goals and risk tolerance

-Ensure that you clearly understand your investment goals and risk tolerance before engaging in penny stock trading.
+Ensure that you clearly understand your investment goals and risk tolerance before you get started.
 This can help guide your decision-making and ensure that you are comfortable with the level of risk you are taking on.

 Using stop loss orders and other risk management techniques